bhanu481/minimal/index.md

 ## Real-time fog visibility range estimation for autonomous driving applications

-> .
->
->fog visibility range estimation algorithm for autonomous driving application.
+fog visibility range estimation algorithm for autonomous driving application.
 The proposed method is based on a hybrid neural network for which localized image entropy and image-based features are given as an input.
 While entropy used for visibility estimation, image-based features act as a basis for distance calibration.

 [IEEE publication](https://ieeexplore.ieee.org/document/9294740).